happylittlejester/Develobby/README.md

 ## 📖 About the Project

-**Develobby** is a web application for hobbyists that combines passion management with gamification mechanics.
-Users register, choose their hobbies, complete challenges, and earn experience points (XP) that translate into levels and unique unlockable titles.
-The app integrates with the National Bank of Poland API, offers a shop with hobby-related products.
-It was a group project, where my main responsibilities included backend implementation, minor frontend support, and integrating the frontend with the backend.
+**Develobby** is a collaborative group project developed as a web application.
+Designed for hobbyists, it combines passion management with gamification mechanics.
+Users can register, choose their hobbies, complete challenges and earn experience points (XP) which contribute to leveling up and unlocking unique titles.
+By integrating with the National Bank of Poland API, it offers an early prototype of a shop with hobby-related products.

+### My Role
+I was responsible for backend development and project documentation.

 ---